yanchunCoBIUS/spinalcordtoolbox/documentation/source/user_section/tutorials/registration_to_template.rst

    # Input arguments:
    #   - i: Input image
    #   - c: Contrast of the input image
    #   - qc: Directory for Quality Control reporting.
-QC reports allow us to evaluate the segmentation slice-by-slice
+QC reports allow us to evaluate the results slice-by-slice.

    # Output files/folders:
    #   - t2_seg_labeled.nii.gz: Image containing the labeled spinal cord.
 Each voxel of the segmented spinal cord is